impresso/impresso-corpus-metadata/README.md

 ### About metadata

-The **[00_Impresso-MediaSources](https://docs.google.com/spreadsheets/d/1jkW6cuINgT7SpuvJE7jVW4lpWiCypVuFiQOhuDZ_o1E/edit?gid=1371128556#gid=1371128556)** spreadsheet serves as the central document containing all Impresso media titles.
+The [00_Impresso-MediaSources](https://docs.google.com/spreadsheets/d/1jkW6cuINgT7SpuvJE7jVW4lpWiCypVuFiQOhuDZ_o1E/edit?gid=1371128556#gid=1371128556) spreadsheet serves as the central document containing all Impresso media titles.
 Each tab corresponds to an institution, listing its titles along with manually collected "basic" metadata.

 In addition to this, we gather further metadata from the institutions' APIs.

 These two metadata sources may overlap, but both are necessary.
 Not all institutions provide the same level of metadata, and we aim to ensure a baseline common to all titles.
 The master spreadsheet should ideally include information not available in the API metadata and/or values consistent across the entire collection (e.g., institution links or OCR formats).

-### 1. Fetching metadata from Gsheets with `fetch_from_gdrive.py` module
+### 1. Fetching metadata from Gsheets

+This is done with the `fetch_from_gdrive.py` module.

 **For a single institution or tab**